SpyX Review 2026: Does This Spy App Go Too Far for Parental Controls?

 Overview of target device contents using SpyX for All About Cookies

-When we combined the negative reviews, the deceptive marketing on SpyX’s website, the poor user experience, and the lack of real parental controls, we determined that SpyX is software that we wouldn’t use or recommend.
+Verdict: 1/5.
+When we combined the negative reviews, the poor user experience, and the lack of real parental controls, we determined that SpyX is software that we wouldn’t use or recommend.

-We were surprised at how high SpyX’s prices are.
+We were surprised at how expensive SpyX’s prices are, which range from $11.66-$49.98/mo.
 If you purchase SpyX month to month, it’s the highest-priced service we’ve encountered in our testing.
 The annual plan is the better deal, but then you’re stuck with it for an entire year if you don’t like the software.

-SpyX has only one plan, which costs the same regardless of the device’s operating system, and you can link the software to only one device at a time.
+SpyX has only one plan, which costs the same regardless of the device operating system, and you can link it to only one device at a time.
 If you want more devices, you have to purchase additional subscriptions.

 Features iOS Spy Android Spy